 Product Overview

 The Electrum Lotto Service facilitates the purchase of tickets for specific National Lottery game draws.
-The Electrum platform processes incoming requests from the originating system by translating the messages and routing them to Ithuba, the current service provider for the National Lottery.
+The Electrum platform processes incoming requests from the originating system by translating the messages and routing them to Sizekhaya Holdings, the current service provider for the National Lottery.

 The games currently supported are listed below.